benplumley/Notes/Semester 2/Software Engineering.md

 - **Delivery Challenge** - Shortening delivery times for complex systems without compromising on quality.
 - **Trust Challenge** - To develop techniques that demonstrate software can be trusted by its users.

 **Technical computer-based systems** include both hardware and software.
-The operators and operational prcesses are not normally considered to be part of the system.
+The operators and operational processes are not normally considered to be part of the system.
 They are not self-aware.

 **Socio-technical systems** *include* technical systems, as well as the operational proccesses and the people who use and interact with the technical system.
 They are non-deterministic, and governed by organisational policy.